 Southern Italy and Naples

 NAPLES AND SOUTHERN Italy may as well be another country.
 It once was.
-A couple of hundred years ago Naples was the biggest city in Europe after Paris, and it positively reeks of decaying history (it also reeks of decaying rubbish).
+A couple of hundred years ago Naples was the biggest city in Europe after Paris, and it positively reeks of decaying history – and decaying trash.

-Near Naples are the panoramic Amalfi Coast and Sorrento, and the famous sights of the Isle of Capri and the ruined city of Pompeii.
-They are the major tourist destinations, rather than Naples itself.
+Near Naples are the panoramic Amalfi Coast and Sorrento, and the famous sights of the Isle of Capri and the ruined cities of Pompeii and Herculaneum.
+They are the major tourist sights, rather than Naples itself.

 There is a lot more to southern Italy, in the toe and heel of that boot-shaped country.
-The toe of Italy is Calabria, which supplied more Italian immigrants to the USA than in any other region of Italy.
-It is Godfather territory.
+The toe is Calabria, which supplied more Italian immigrants to the USA than in any other region of Italy.
+It’s still the poorest part of the country.

 Don’t think of southern Italy as Italy.
 Think of it as southern Italy – a different place with a different history and a different feeling.
 Naples is a great base to explore it all from.
 And don’t miss Pompeii - it really is remarkable and gives a glimpse of Roman life simply unavailable anywhere else.